Limited Time Offer

 Best For

-• Single-family homes (2,000+ sq ft)
+• Single-family homes with existing ductwork (2,000+ sq ft)

 • New construction

-• Homes with attic/crawlspace
+• Homes with accessible attic or crawlspace

-• Open floor plans
+• Open floor plans where ductwork routing is straightforward

-Bay Area Example: Traditional San Jose Home
+Bay Area Example: San Jose Tract Home

-• 2,500 sq ft single story
+• 2,500 sq ft single story, 1990s construction

 System Type #2: Ductless Mini-Split